aisingapore/PeekingDuck/docs/source/getting_started/01_basic_install.rst

          ><span class="pkd-expandable" data-venv="none">pip install -U peekingduck</span
        ></pre></div>

+It is recommended to install PeekingDuck in a Python virtual environment, as it creates an isolated environment for a Python project to install its own dependencies and avoid package version conflicts with other projects.

 .. note::

     For M1 Mac users, please see :ref:`Advanced Install - M1 Mac <m1_mac_installation>`.